Skip to main content

 MXC geth

-The mxc-geth repository is a customized version of taiko-geth tailored to integrate MXprotocol specifications.
+The mxc-geth repository is a customized version of taiko-geth tailored to integrate Moonchain's specifications.
 Functioning as an IoT Web3 platform, it interfaces with an LPWAN cluster as described here previously.
 Similar to Ethereum's L1/L2 execution engines, mxc-geth monitors and processes new IoT transactions within the network.
 These transactions are ececuted on the EVM, maintaining the latest state and comprehensive database of current IoT data.
 Subsequently, it submits proofs using Zero-Knowledge cryptography for enhanced security and privacy.

 MXC client